RunLLM/gitbook/workflows/creating-a-workflow.md

 # Creating a Workflow

 {% hint style="info" %}
 This guide assumes you've already created an Aqueduct API client.
-If you haven't done that, please see the [quickstart-guide.md](../quickstart-guide.md "mention") for more details.
+If you haven't done that, please see the [quickstart guide](../quickstart-guide.md "mention") for more details.
 {% endhint %}

 ### Defining a Workflow

 At the root of every workflow is some data.
 Aqueduct supports loading input data from a variety of sources, but we've found the most common use case is a workflow that starts from a SQL database.
-We'll use Aqueduct's [demo-data-warehouse.md](../example-workflows/demo-data-warehouse.md "mention") in this example.
+We'll use Aqueduct's [demo data warehouse](../integrations/aqueduct-demo-integration.md "mention") in this example.

 ```python
 db = client.integration('aqueduct_demo')